hinge-health/gha-static-code-analysis/README.md

 For ruby repositories teams will need to use the [simplecov](https://github.com/simplecov-ruby/simplecov) dependency to generate the coverage report file and set the `coverage_artifact` variable to the filename.

-- For simplecov versions before 0.18 set `coverage_artifact` field to the .resultset.json file
+- For simplecov versions before v0.18 set `coverage_artifact` field to the `.resultset.json`
-- For simplecov versions after v0.18.0 use the simplecov [JSON formatter](https://github.com/simplecov-ruby/simplecov#json-formatter) to generate the coverage.json file and set the `coverage_artifact` field to coverage.json
+- For simplecov versions after v0.18 use the simplecov [JSON formatter](https://github.com/simplecov-ruby/simplecov#json-formatter) to format the coverage report and set the `coverage_artifact` field to `coverage.json`

 #### Simplecov versions <= v0.18.0